alexeysas/sdc-path-planning/README.md

 ## Trajectory generation details

-Although in the lecture Jerk Minimising Trajectory approach was used - it was extrimly hard to adopt it to this project. (main1.cpp contains the best attempt of now to generate trajectory using this approach).
-The main issue is that trajectory generated for three parameters coordinates, speed, accelerations - which produce
+Although in the lecture Jerk Minimizing Trajectory approach was used - it was hard to adopt it to this project. (main1.cpp contains the best attempt of now to generate trajectory using this approach).
+The main issue is that trajectory generated for three parameters coordinates, speed, accelerations - which produce funny behavior for the car.
+Also having issues to connect previous points to the new model with this approach.
+The idea how to solve this it to generate a big set of possible trajectories and select best from them which suites to the previous points.

-So finnaly decided to go with spline approach from the walkthrough video.
-The main idea of the approach is to generate spline ensuring  smooth trajectory for the coordinates visited and adjust speed and acceleration to the values required to drive accross this trajectory smoothly.
+However, finally decided to go with spline approach from the walkthrough video.
+The main idea of the approach is to generate spline ensuring smooth trajectory for the coordinates visited and adjust speed and acceleration to the values required to drive across this trajectory smoothly without jerk.
 Same way is used to generate all trajectories for possible target state - the only difference is target lane number provided to the trajectory generator.

+Here is detailed description:
-1. Get previous planned points from telementry and use last two of them - this will ensure that resulting path is smooth and cconnected.
+1. Get previous planned points from telemetry and use last two of them - this will ensure that resulting path is smooth and connected.

-2. Generate 3 points along desired road lane far away - to ensure smoth lane change or lane driving.
+2. Generate 3 points along desired road lane far away - to ensure smooth lane change or lane driving.

 ```cpp
 	double target_d = 2.0 + 4.0 * car_lane;